Virtual Computer Lab

 - Expand Google Drive and save the document in the folder you want.

 - Don't forget to save your work!
-Your virtual session connects you to your Google Drive, where you have unlimited storage.
+Your virtual session connects you to your Google Drive, where you can later access your work.
 Drag your important work into Google Drive before you log out.
 Files left on the virtual computer cannot be recovered.

 - If you accidentally close the browser tab with your virtual computer, don't panic.
-You can re-open the tab with "cmd-shift-t" (macOS) or "ctrl-shift-t" (Windows).
+You can re-open the tab with "command-shift-t" (macOS) or "control-shift-t" (Windows).
 You can reconnect by reclicking "Reed lab desktop environment" link within 15 minutes of closing the window.